 To summarise this comprehensive guide, we’ll give you a quick run-through of the benefits, caveats, dos and don’ts of short term loans.

-DON’T opt for a short term loan if you are using it as a solution to larger, longer term debt issues.
+DON’T opt for a short term loan if you are using it to solve larger, longer-term debt issues.

 DO opt for a short term loan if you need a quick cash flow fix to last you as an immediate solution.
 Make sure you borrow only what you need, you work out the interest rates, and you know how long you have to make repayments.

-– There are many different types of short term loans in accordance with different financial needs.
+– There are many different types of short term loans to suit different financial needs.

 – There are numerous lenders and providers available at the click of a button, and they all have handy advice services.